TroyWarez/BetterMediaKeys/README.md

 ## What are the differences between BetterMediaKeys and Tweaks for YouTube with global shortcuts?
-BetterMediaKeys default behaviour is similar to Tweaks for YouTube with the rewind and fastforward keys set to 'Next chapter or video' as a global shortcut.
+BetterMediaKeys default behaviour is similar to Tweaks for YouTube with the pervious track and next track keys set to 'Next chapter or video' as a global shortcut.
 However, there are the following differences:
 - BetterMediaKeys will restart the current chapter from the begining instead of going to the previous chapter, if the current chapter is beyond the first five seconds of the chapter start.
 This is similar to how the music site works with playlists.
-- BetterMediaKeys does not effect the default behaviour of YouTube.
+- BetterMediaKeys does not effect the default handling of the hardware media keys on YouTube.
+Playlists will work correctly and play and stop do not need to be rebinded to be used again.
+- BetterMediaKeys does not require any configuration.

 In addition, it mimics the way that playlists are handled on YouTube Music: If the current chapter is within 5 seconds of starting when the pervious track key (⏪) is pressed, it will go back to the previous chapter, otherwise it will restart the current chapter from the beginning.
 The title of current chapter is also set to the title of the meta data in the current media session.